 how much Mr. Robeson's social insights spring from a deeply religious background.
-The son of a minister and the brother of one of New York's leading Negro pastors, he has taken seriously the Biblical concepts of justice and brotherhood and then bravely gone ahead to translate them in terms of homes, health, education and life of many different peoples, full emancipation for his own people-indeed, for all those who toil without full reward.
-To him this emancipation is world-embracing, so that the hungers of colonial peoples everywhere lay claim to his heart.
+The son of a minister and the brother of one of New York's leading Negro pastors, he has taken seriously the Biblical concepts of justice and brotherhood and then bravely gone ahead to translate them in terms of homes, health, education and full emancipation for his own people-indeed, for all those who toil without full reward To him this emancipation is world-embracing, so that the hungers of colonial peoples everywhere lay claim to his cremation of the Jewish people, and of the intolerance, fear, hatred and brutality which caused these tragedies.

 Paul Robeson's life proves that all great art takes its inspiration from close contact and fellowship with the common people.
-He feels their aspirations and hopes and applies his great gifts of speech, drama and song to the cause of human liberty and peace.
+He feels their aspirations and hopes and applies his great gifts of speech, drama and song to the cause of human liberty and